nimit95/socks5-stream/README.md

 # Note
 * Current the package is in its alpha stage.
-* Only SOCKS5 no authentication is supported yet.
+* Only SOCKS5 no authentication method is supported.

-If you guys want me to support additional functionaloty like AUTHENTICATION and CONNECT, BIND, create issue on this repo.
+If you guys want me to support additional fucntionality like AUTHENTICATION and CONNECT, BIND, please create issue on this repo.
 I will be more than happy to continue its development.